 The potential for the individual trip limits to mitigate interactions and reduce the likelihood of reaching the hard cap limit when unusually high interaction rates are encountered would vary depending on the specified limit level.
-For purposes of analysis, this EA evaluates a lower/middle/upper range specification for loggerhead turtles and lower/upper range specification for loggerhead turtles and lower/upper range specification for loggerhead to the number of interactions per trip (
+For purposes of analysis, this EA evaluates a lower/middle/upper range specification for loggerhead turtles and lower/upper range specification for leatherback turtles based on observed data for 2004-2018 on the number of interactions per trip (Table 6).

-Table 6).
 A scenario for no specifications is also analyzed for each species.
 The potential range of outcomes for the individual trip limits under Sub-Alternative 2A are described below.
 The Council's recommended specifications at the 173rd Meeting are indicated as the preferred scenario.